 - 1.1 AECOM has been commissioned to undertake an independent Strategic Environmental Assessment in support of Saham Toney's emerging Neighbourhood Plan. - 1.2 The Saham Toney Neighbourhood Plan is currently being prepared as a Neighbourhood Development Plan under the Localism Act 2011 and the Neighbourhood Planning (General) Regulations 2012.
-The Neighbourhood Plan is being prepared in the context of the Breckland Local Plan. - 1.3 It is anticipated that the Neighbourhood Plan will be submitted to Breckland Council later in 2020. - 1.4 Key information relating to the Saham Toney Neighbourhood Plan is presented in Table 1.1.
+The Neighbourhood Plan is being prepared in the context of the Breckland Local Plan. - 1.3 The Neighbourhood Plan will be submitted to Breckland Council for subsequent independent examination during October 2020. - 1.4 Key information relating to the Saham Toney Neighbourhood Plan is presented in Table 1.1.